izzyd24/School_District_Analysis/README.md

 We want to ensure that this does not affect the previous data.
 After, our supervisor has asked to repeat the school analysis.

 # Results

-How is the district summary affected?
+1. How is the district summary affected?
+Image:
+Description:
-How is the school summary affected?
+2. How is the school summary affected?
+Image:
+Description:
-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+3. How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+Image:
+Description:

-How does replacing the ninth-grade scores affect the following:
+7. How does replacing the ninth-grade scores affect the following:
-Math and reading scores by grade
+  1. Math and reading scores by grade
-Scores by school spending
+  2. Scores by school spending
-Scores by school size
+  3. Scores by school size
-Scores by school type
+  4. Scores by school type

+# Summary
-Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.